 - Making a fool of certain students purposefully; humiliation

-And on and on…. the difference between “bullying” and not bullying may be the purpose and intent of the actions, whether the actions apply uniformly to all, whether the actions are legal, and what the impact is on the student being bullied.
+And on and on….
+The difference between “bullying” and not bullying may be the purpose and intent of the actions, whether the actions apply uniformly to all, whether the actions are legal, and what the impact is to the bullied student.
 Bullying is not black and white, but somewhat grey, so everything will depend on the facts in a particular school situation.

 Steps Parents Can Take To Stop Bullying by a Teacher or School Staff

-Parents need to take action if they discover staff or teacher bullying of a student is occuring.
-Often it is the parent of the student being bullied who reports it, but not always.
+Parents need to take action if they discover school staff or a teacher are bullying a student.
+Often it is the parent of the student who reports bullying, but not always.

 Here are some ideas on what parents can do